 Rhode Island Limited Power of Attorney Form

-A Rhode Island limited power of attorney grants a third party (agent) the authority to act for an individual (principal) while completing certain tasks.
-The agent must abide by the wishes of the principal as stated in the document.
+A Rhode Island limited power of attorney grants a third party (the agent) authority to complete tasks in place of another person (the principal).
+The agent must abide by the principal’s wishes as stated in the document.
 Investment management, payment transfers, and terminating or hiring an employee are common uses of this form.
-If the responsibilities are long-lasting and include many tasks, a general power of attorney should be completed instead.